Foreclosure PreventionPosted on: April 7, 2020

 - You can file a "motion for new trial" within 7 days from the day after the clerk has mailed or the sheriff has served you, the judgment or notice of judgment.
-This period is delayed (extended) until July 5 because of the COVID delays in the courts.
 If you would like to try this option, we recommend that you talk to a lawyer immediately.

 - You can file a "suspensive appeal," an appeal that puts a hold on the sale of your home.
-To avoid any dispute about whether it is timely, you should probably file this by July 5 unless you file a motion for new trial by that date.
 If a timely motion for new trial was filed, the suspensive appeal would be due within 30 days from the court’s decision on that motion.
 The payment of a bond is required to file a suspensive appeal.
 Because of this, these appeals are expensive and most people cannot afford them.
 If you would like to try this option, we recommend that you talk to a lawyer immediately.

 5. My property was already set for a foreclosure sale through sheriff’s auction.